Within the Rock: Plot

-Ryan, the head of drilling jobs, is thrilled with the payoff he and his men can make.
-The doctor, who rejects Ryan's advances, is instead interested only in the scientific aspect of the discovery and in the success of the operation.
+Ryan, the head of the drilling job, is thrilled with the payoff he and his men can make.
+Dr. Shaw, who rejects Ryan's sexual advances, is instead interested only in the scientific aspect of the discovery and in the success of the operation.

-The unexpected awakening of the alien, which begins to claim victims among the crew, generates panic among the survivors, who organize themselves to be able to eliminate him.
-The most powerful explosive weapons don't seem to scratch it, but in the end, thanks to common fire extinguishers and the large boring drill, the mission is completed and the Earth saved.
+The unexpected awakening of the alien, which begins to claim victims among the crew, generates panic among the survivors, who organize themselves to be able to eliminate it.
+The most powerful explosive weapons do not seem to injure it, but in the end, thanks to common fire extinguishers and the large boring drill, the mission is completed, and the Earth saved.